meabed/next-offline-ts/readme.md

 If you're not hosting with Now, I'd probably follow the Now 1.0 approach because the custom server API can enable a lot of functionality, it just simply doesn't work well with Now 2.0 🙇‍♂️

 ### Now 2.0
 Because Now 2.0 works so different than the previous version, so does serving the service worker.
-There are a few different ways to do this, but I'd recommend checking out [this now2 example app](https://github.com/hanford/next-offline/tree/master/packages/now2-example).
-The changes to be aware of are in the [now.json](https://github.com/hanford/next-offline/blob/master/packages/now2-example/now.json) and [next.config.js](https://github.com/hanford/next-offline/blob/master/packages/now2-example/next.config.js).
+There are a few different ways to do this, but I'd recommend checking out [this now2 example app](https://github.com/meabed/next-offline-ts/tree/master/packages/now2-example).
+The changes to be aware of are in the [now.json](https://github.com/meabed/next-offline-ts/blob/master/packages/now2-example/now.json) and [next.config.js](https://github.com/meabed/next-offline-ts/blob/master/packages/now2-example/next.config.js).

 ## Registering service worker
 ### Compile-time registration
-By default `next-offline` will register a service worker with the script below, this is automatically added to your client side bundle once `withOffline` is invoked.
+By default `next-offline-ts` will register a service worker with the script below, this is automatically added to your client side bundle once `withOffline` is invoked.

 ```js
 if ('serviceWorker' in navigator) {